Practical Guide to NTLM Relaying in 2021

 Ntlmrelayx's SOCKS code can be very particular about how you use it.
 If you don't do things exactly right it will throw some nasty Python errors and you'll have no idea what you did wrong.
 To save yourself some troubleshooting headache, follow these rules:

-• DO use python3 for ntlmrelayx.py.
+- DO use python3 for

-• DO use the domain, user, and host exactly as shown in your SOCKS list.
+ntlmrelayx.py. - DO use the domain, user, and host exactly as shown in your SOCKS list.

-• DON'T use hostnames in your relay target(s) or proxychains commands.
+-windows-authwithmssqlclient.pywhen proxying to MSSQL. - DON'T use hostnames in your relay target(s) or proxychains commands.

-• Perform name resolution by hand using nslookup or dig.
+- Perform name resolution by hand using

-• Let Impacket prompt you for credentials and enter a blank password.
+-no-passoption in any of Impacket's tools when going through the SOCKS proxy.- Let Impacket prompt you for credentials and enter a blank password.

 LDAP Relay - NTLM Relay for the Sophisticated Tester